jarajapu/time-series-1/README.md

 Formulas in time-series can use all of the basic methods provided by the Math module from Ruby.

-NOTE: You must wrap nested mathematical expressions in formulas or Dentaku will attempt to pass them as separate arguments into the lambda below!
+You must wrap nested mathematical expressions in formulas or Dentaku will attempt to pass them as separate arguments into the lambda below!

 For example:
 Assume x = 1, y = 2